waltercostamb/waltercostamb.github.io/_posts/2020-01-06-book_review_estes.md

 I still think it is relevant to post it here, since "Women who run with the wolves" is a very important book about the psychology of women.
 Being a woman on a STEM field is challenging <a href="#footnote-1">[1]</a>
 <a href="#footnote-2">[2]</a> <a href="#footnote-3">[3]</a> and I find it very useful to talk about that and discuss ways to overcome challenges.
 To survive the grad studies and
-strive in STEM, it is paramount to connect with successful people who can support and mentor you, especially in the case of women, people of colour or anyone who belongs to a minority group.
+thrive in STEM, it is paramount to connect with successful people who can support and mentor you, especially in the case of women, people of colour or anyone who belongs to a minority group.

 It is also incredibly important to devote time to yourself, cultivate hobbies that make you happy and take very good care